cyclopticnerve/PyPlate/README.md

 where:

 ### short_type_name
-A single letter (like 'm' for module projects)
+A single letter (like 'c' for CLI projects)

 ### long_type_name
-The name to display when asking for a project type (ie. 'Module')
+The name to display when asking for a project type (ie. 'CLI')

 ### destination_folder
 The name of the folder under 'DIR_BASE' (explained below) to put the project in